 Why recycle Christmas trees?

-Living Christmas trees are 100 per cent biodegradable and easily recycled.
+Living Christmas trees are 100% biodegradable and easily recycled.
 Recycle your Christmas tree to:

 - reduce landfill

 - reduce littering and dumping